 The Iowa Department of Transportation (DOT) in the US is developing a smartphone-based driver’s license using an app that would co-exist with traditional plastic cards, WSJ reports.
 How the service will work and when it will be launched remain unclear however, due to concerns surrounding privacy and security.
 Iowa DOT is now focusing on working out how police and transportation officers will be able to interact with the mobile licenses and on ways to prevent fakes.

-This article is more than five years old
+This article is more than seven years old